FabioLoVetro/lm-lab-csharp-book-manager-api/README.md

 - Get a Book by ID
 - Add a Book
 - Update a Book
+- Delete a Book by ID
+- Exist a book by ID

 📘 Task 1: Implement the following User Story with tests.